platipodium/vinos/doc/storymap-logbook/paper.md

 2021-10-27 14:22 7.1583°E 53.625°N Made net gain 8351 €
 ```

-October should be the best month to catch shrimp.
 Later in the year, Edda looks back at her calculations for October.
+October should be the best month to catch shrimp!
 Overall, she went out on 12 trips, and made a net gain of 1500 EUR, but only thanks to two exceptionally good trips on the second and the 27th, where she made a fortune.
 In between, there were severe losses, with really bad days where she lost over 3000 EUR on a single trip.

 ## Bad expectations